Radamel Falcao: 2019–20 season

 On 2 September 2019, Falcao joined Süper Lig club Galatasaray on a free transfer, as his contract with Monaco had expired, with a three-year contract and a salary of €5 million per year.
 He was welcomed by over 25,000 fans on the previous day at the Istanbul Atatürk Airport.
 He scored a goal on his debut in a 1–0 home win against Kasimpasa on 13 September.
 In a Turkish Cup match against Tuzlaspor on 17 December, he scored a goal to help his team make it to the next round and overturn a 0–2 first leg loss.
 On 28 December, he scored his first brace with the club in a 5–0 win over Antalyaspor at home.
 On 1 March 2020, he scored his first brace of the year against Gençlerbirliği in a 3–0 win at the Türk Telekom Stadium.

-Falcao played 22 matches, scored 11 goals, and got one assist in all competitions during the season.
+Falcao played 22 matches, scored 11 goals, and had one assist in all competitions during the season.